-A. Any collection/eviction/judgment from landlord

-B. Lack of employment or employment history with respect to affordable or market rent applicants

-C. Gross income less than 2 times the monthly rent with respect to affordable or market rent applications

-D. Failure to pass home visit, as described above in the Home Visit section
+- A. Any collection/eviction/judgment from landlord - B. Lack of employment or employment history with respect to affordable or market rent applicants - C. Gross income less than 2 times the monthly rent with respect to affordable or market rent applications - D. Failure to pass home visit, as described above in the Home Visit section - E. Children not in school or insufficient child care, as described above in the School

-E. Children not in school or insufficient child care, as described above in the School Enrollment and Childcare criterion
+Enrollment and Childcare criterion

-- F. Inability to verify income (or if income exceeds the income restrictions, if applicable) - G. Failure of drug screening and refusal to enter a drug rehabilitation program - H. Criminal history reported from an independent reporting agency: - All drug arrests - 2.
-Felony arrests within 10 years - 3.
-Any criminal activity that involved physical violence to person or property - 4.
-Any pattern of criminal activity in the last 10 years - I. Failure to cooperate with the application/screening process - J. Providing intentionally falsified statements or information during the application process
+- F. Inability to verify income (or if income exceeds the income restrictions, if applicable) - G. Failure of drug screening and refusal to enter a drug rehabilitation program - H. Criminal history reported from an independent reporting agency: - 1.
+All drug convictions

+- 2. Felony convictions in the last 10 years

+- 3. Any criminal activity that involved physical violence to person or property

+- 4. Any pattern of criminal activity in the last 10 years

+- Failure to cooperate with the application/screening process

+- J. Providing intentionally falsified statements or information during the application process

-K. The following list of factors will not be considered in making a decision to reject an application:
+- K. The following list of factors will not be considered in making a decision to reject an application:

--Race/Ethnicity -Sex -Familial Status -Marital Status -Parental Status -Housing Status -Sexual Orientation -Gender Identity -Political Ideology -Color -Religion -Age -Source of income -Handicap or Disability including mental or physical -Ancestry -National Origin -Military Status -Unfavorable Military Discharge -Order of Protection Status
+- -Race/Ethnicity

+- -Sex

+- -Familial Status

+- -Marital Status

+- -Parental Status

+- -Housing Status

+- -Sexual Orientation

+- -Gender Identity

+- -Political Ideology

+- -Color

+- -Religion

+- -Age

+- -Source of income

+- -Handicap or Disability including mental or physical

+- -Ancestry

+- -National Origin

+- -Military Status

+- -Unfavorable Military Discharge

+- -Order of Protection Status

-L. During the screening process, staff performing the review will consider the following prior to rejection of any application:
+- L. During the screening process, staff performing the review will consider the following prior to rejection of any application: